PeshwariNaan/frontend-mentor-todo-list/README.md

-# Frontend Mentor - Todo app solution
+# Super To-do app using React and Vite

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 ## Table of contents